JohnKendrick/PDielec/Sphinx/software.rst

 For some reason this also works if the MKL library is being used.

+There have been issues in running PDielec on Catalina, MacOS.
+This appears to be due to the multiprocessing features of Python not working as expected on this operating system.
+A work around is to use;

+        pdgui -threads -cpu 1

+This runs the program on a single processor using the threading library for multiprocessing.

 Performance
 ------------

 PDielec has been written to make use of multiprocessor computers.
 On a 4 processor machine the speed-up is nearly linear up to 4 processors, as can be seen in the Figure below.